CodyKuo2010/Cats_coding/README.md

 # Pet identifier

 Have AI differentiate your pets using this code!
 All you need are pictures and to follow a few simple steps.
-You need imagenet from jetson_inference.
+You will need **imagenet** from **jetson_inference**.

 ![add image description here](direct image link here)